hendrix2897/hypercom/README.md

   want, you can enable the commands by providing specific file-upload and file-download programs as the arguments to the `--send-cmd` and `--receive-cmd` hypercom command-line options (provided, of-course, that you trust these programs).
-Picocom (starting with release 2.0) does not use `/bin/sh` to execute the file-upload and file-download programs and *will not* let the user inject shell-commands when supplying additional arguments to them.
+Hypercom (starting with release 2.0) does not use `/bin/sh` to execute the file-upload and file-download programs and *will not* let the user inject shell-commands when supplying additional arguments to them.